nisaac21/Derivatives_Pricing_Library/README.md

 * Volatility Analysis: Provide tools to analyze historical and implied volatility.
 Offer functions to compute volatility skews, term structures, and volatility cones.

+* Volatility Forecasting: Implement features to forecast future implied or historical volatility using different models, such as GARCH

 * Risk Management: Offer tools for risk assessment and portfolio management involving options positions.
 Calculate portfolio Greeks, value-at-risk (VaR), and stress testing scenarios.